ucsc/site-slugstrong/reporting-covid/quarantine.md

 * If symptoms develop, test and stay home.

 _*Booster eligible: You are considered booster eligible if:_
-* It has been six months since your second dose of Moderna.
+* It has been five months since your second dose of Moderna.
 * It has been five months since your second dose of Pfizer-BioNTech.
 * It has been two months after your single dose of Johnson and Johnson.
-* It has been six months of getting all recommended doses of a World Health Organization (WHO) emergency use listing COVID-19 vaccine
+* For students who have received a WHO approved vaccine, contact the Student Health Services COVID team by logging into Health e-Messenger --> Messages --> New Message --> COVID-19 Questions.
-* It has been six months after getting all recommended doses of a mix-and-match series of any combination of FDA-approved, FDA-authorized, or WHO emergency use listing COVID-19 vaccine.
+* It has been five months after getting all recommended doses of a mix-and-match series of any combination of FDA-approved, FDA-authorized, or WHO emergency use listing COVID-19 vaccine.

 Household Rule:  if you are an asymptomatic close contact and live with a COVID positive person and are sharing a bathroom, kitchen or other living space with them, your date of last exposure is the last day of the positive case’s isolation period.